ppaez/pyramid_tutorial_maintain/README.rst

 +--------------------+----------------------------+--------------+-----------------+---------------+--------------+-------------+--------------+-----------------+--------------+

-If a source file is modified, the modifications may need to be propagated to the snapshot for the next chapters.
+If an external change is merged to a source file in one of the folders, in most cases the change needs to merged to that file in the folders for subsequent chapters.

+If the external change consists of one or more lines being added or deleted in a source file, some line number references to that file in the documentation might need to be updated.

 References
 ==========
-The documentation files refer to the tutorial source files in two
-ways:

-#.
-Listing the content of a source file by using a `literalinclude`
-   Sphinx directive, along with either of both of these options:
+Listing the content of a source file is done with the `literalinclude` Sphinx directive, along these options:

 - `lines` to select specific lines to display.

 - `emphasize-lines` to highlight the added or edited lines.

-#.
-Refering to specific lines in a listing, like "line 2 imports
-   the docutils module" or "lines 13-15 define a function".

-If one or more lines are added or deleted in a source file, some line number references to that file in the documentation might need to be updated.

 Operation
 =========